geopandas/geopandas/doc/source/docs/user_guide/io.rst

 Field/column filters
 ^^^^^^^^^^^^^^^^^^^^

-Load in a subset of fields from the file:
+Load in a subset of fields from the file using the ``columns`` keyword:

-.. note:: Requires Fiona 1.9+

 .. code-block:: python

     gdf = geopandas.read_file(
         geodatasets.get_path("geoda.nyc"),
-        include_fields=["name", "rent2008", "kids2000"],
+        columns=["name", "rent2008", "kids2000"],
     )

-.. note:: Requires Fiona 1.8+
+This requires pyogrio or Fiona 1.9+.
+In addition, it's also possible to specify which columns _not_ to read:

 .. code-block:: python